Top of the page

 After graduating

-For policies regarding the use of your UCSF e-mail account after graduation, see Graduation E-mail.
+For policies regarding the use of your UCSF e-mail account after graduation, see E-mail and Other Accounts After Graduation.